Kaori Oinuma

-Kaori Oinuma (老沼 カオリ, Oinuma Kaori) is a Filipino-Japanese actress and model known for being a finalist in Philippine reality television series, Pinoy Big Brother: Otso.
+Kaori Oinuma (老沼 カオリ, Oinuma Kaori) is a Filipino-Japanese actress known for being a finalist in Philippine reality television series, Pinoy Big Brother: Otso.
 She is best known for her role as Michiko in the iWantTFC original series, He's Into Her (2021).
 She is also a part of the first batch of stars under Rise Artists Studio, a talent management arm of ABS-CBN Films.

 Early life and education

 Oinuma was born on July 22, 2000, in Nagoya, Japan to a Filipino mother and a Japanese father.
 She lived in Japan until she was 4 years old before moving to the Philippines.
+She later grew up in Cabanatuan City, Nueva Ecija, where her family maintains a home.
 Oinuma has two half-siblings and a stepfather in the Philippines.
 When she was 13, her mother grabbed the opportunity of migrating to Japan with her after a friend of theirs, whose mom works in an agency, told them about the support offered to women who have half-Japanese children.

 In high school, she became a varsity player of their school's basketball team.
 And during summer breaks, she worked on part-time jobs in order to help her mom with their finances.

 In July 2023, she graduated from senior high school in Bartolome Sangalang National High School in Guimba, Nueva Ecija.
 Thereafter, she pursued college at Philippine Women's University taking up a degree in Psychology.
 She is one of Boy Abunda's scholars.
+She graduated from college in 2026.

 Career

 2018–2019: Pinoy Big Brother and Star Hunt

-In 2018, Oinuma was first seen in television as she became an official housemate of reality TV show Pinoy Big Brother: Otso, where she emerged as the eighth Big Placer.
+In 2018, Oinuma made her television debut when she joined the reality show, Pinoy Big Brother: Otso, where she placed eighth overall.

 Before venturing into acting, she took part in the Star Hunt Academy Boot Camp (the exact program that created the now known P-pop groups, BINI and BGYO) but could not complete the training program.

 2019–2020: Acting Debut

 In later part of 2019, Oinuma got her first television role as a cast in Parasite Island.
-A year later, she had some acting stints in Maalala Mo Kaya: Mata and Philippine television sitcom Home Sweetie Home Extra Sweet.
+A year later, she had some acting stints in Maalala Mo Kaya: Mata and television sitcom Home Sweetie Home Extra Sweet.

 2020: Rise Artist Studio Launch and First Lead Role

-She was launched as one of the first batch of artists under Rise Artist Studio, a talent management arm of ABS-CBN Films, in February 2020.
+She was launched as one of the first batch of artists under Rise Artist Studio, in February 2020.

-She then starred in the adaptation of one of Wattpad's most read stories, The Four Bad Boys And Me, in which she played the main role named Candice Gonzales.
+She subsequently starred in the adaptation of a Wattpad story, The Four Bad Boys And Me, portraying the lead character, Candice Gonzales.
 The series was co-starred by fellow PBB alumna Maymay Entrata and co-Rise Artists Rhys Miguel, Jeremiah Lisbo and Aljon Mendoza.

-Another show was set to air for the actress; which was the collaboration project between Star Cinema and Brightlight Productions called Love on Da Move, playing the role of Chacha with Lisbo, but it was cancelled without airing an episode.
+Another series, Love on Da Move, in which she was cast as Chacha, was set to air but was cancelled before any episodes were broadcast.